 California's non-discrimination laws are considered progressive.
 In addition to the protected classes above, the California Fair Employment and Housing Act (FEHA) offers legal protection based on:

-- Sexual orientation: The LGBT community is protected from housing discrimination in California.
+- Sexual orientation: The LGB (lesbian, gay, and bisexual) community is protected from housing discrimination in California.

 - Gender identity and gender expression: California's Gender Nondiscrimination Act, enacted in 2012, protects transgender and gender non-conforming people from housing and employment discrimination.